hanokhaloni/PatternAndPractices/Checklists/KnoledgeTransfer.md

 - Build versions
 - Deployment strategies
 - - The purpose of machine depended configuration settings
-- - how the install the software?
+- - How the install the software?
+What's the release process?
-- - how to roll the software back?
+- - How to roll the software back to an older version?
+- - How to handle data migration?
+(Can you update the software without deleting the data?)

 # Information systems (very important):